Algo-Voyager/secure-lock-app/README.md

 adb install build/app/outputs/flutter-apk/app-release.apk
 ```

+#### c.
+Required Android Permissions & Toggles
+To enable full functionality on Android, ensure these are granted:

+- Overlay permission (draw over other apps)
+- Usage Access (App usage/foreground detection)
+- Accessibility Service (foreground app interception)
+- Device Admin (optional, for uninstall hardening)
+- Camera (intruder capture), Location (for automation), Storage (vault/backup)

+The app will guide you to the correct settings screens when needed.
+You can also enable them manually in system Settings.

 ---

+## Android Integration

+- ForegroundService (`AppLockForegroundService`)
+  - Runs persistently with a low-priority notification; monitors foreground app context
+- AccessibilityService (`AppLockAccessibilityService`)
+  - Detects app switches and triggers the lock screen overlay when a locked app opens
+- Boot Receiver (`BootReceiver`)
+  - Starts the foreground service automatically after device boot
+- Device Admin (`AppLockDeviceAdmin`)
+  - Helps harden uninstall path; user must disable admin before uninstalling
+- Method Channel (`com.securelock.app/lock`)
+  - Exposes service control, installed app list, usage/overlay/accessibility permission helpers, and device admin requests to Flutter

+---

 ## Testing Guide (End-to-End)

+Note: On web, installed apps and lock interception are simulated for UI testing.
+To test real app interception and overlays, run on an Android device with the required permissions enabled.

 ### Step 1: Launch the App
 Open http://localhost:8080 in your browser (if running on web)